-- Have a storm water map, showing outfall locations and the names and location of the waters of the United States that receive discharges from those outfalls; - Through management, contracting, or other mechanism, prohibit (to the extent allowable under State, or local law) non-storm water discharges into the MS4, and establish appropriate enforcement procedures and actions; - Have a plan to detect and address non-storm water discharges, including illegal dumping, into the MS4; - Educate the campus community about the hazards associated with illegal discharges and improper disposal of waste; - Determine the appropriate best management practices (BMPs) and measurable goals for this minimum control measure.
+• Have a storm water map, showing outfall locations and the names and location of the waters of the United States that receive discharges from those outfalls;

+- Through management, contracting, or other mechanism, prohibit (to the extent allowable under State, or local law) non-storm water discharges into the MS4, and establish appropriate enforcement procedures and actions; - Have a plan to detect and address non-storm water discharges, including illegal dumping, into the MS4; - Educate the campus community about the hazards associated with illegal discharges and improper disposal of waste; - Determine the appropriate best management practices (BMPs) and measurable goals for this minimum control measure.

-- Review and update campus notification system for sewage spills and other non-storm water discharges.
+- Reviewed and updated campus notification system for sewage spills and other non-storm water discharges.
 The Director of Risk Management was contacted to discuss notification.
-Currently, the website directs all concerns to Bryce Morgan.
-OEHS has developed a list of people that should be notified in the event that a stormwater concern is reported through the 6911 number used for students to report environmental concerns.
-The UAlert system is used to ensure affected departments are notified. - Develop a storm drain sump and outfall monitoring program to visually identify dry weather flows into the storm drain system.
-This is being done as part of the stormwater mapping project.
-Approximately 50% of the campus has been reviewed as of 3/14/18.
+UAH website directs all concerns to OEHS.
+The OEHS has developed a list of people that should be notified in the event that a stormwater concern is reported through the 6911 number used for students to report environmental concerns. - Developed a storm drain sump and outfall monitoring program to visually identify dry weather flows into the storm drain system.
+This is done as part of the stormwater mapping project.
+Approximately 50% of the campus was reviewed as of 3/14/18.